 Enrollment is limited to the number of musicians needed for a symphony orchestra, opera department, and select programs in piano, composition, conducting, organ, and guitar, as well as community artist fellows and a string quartet in residence.

+Curtis offers studies toward a Diploma, Bachelor of Music, Post-Baccalaureate Diploma, Master of Music in Opera, and Professional Studies Certificate.
+Curtis sets no minimum age for the admission of exceptional students to most of its programs.
 Students younger than college age are considered candidates for the Curtis Diploma.
 These students pursue their musical studies at Curtis and their college-preparatory academic studies at an accredited public or private middle or high school of their own choosing.

 Upon acceptance to Curtis, all undergraduate students are automatically placed into the non-degree, undergraduate Diploma program.
 Students who wish to enter the Bachelor of Music program must meet that program's entrance requirements by submitting the most current official transcript of high school and (if applicable) college academic work, as well as standardized test results.